 After the hard drive arrived in our facility, it went straight over to our cleanroom for evaluation.
 Our cleanroom hard drive recovery engineers inspected the Samsung hard drive to find the cause of its failure.
 What they found, upon inspection, was that this 0142 error code had been caused by a failure of the magnetic read/write heads.
 The read/write heads are the hardest working components inside a hard drive.
 As such, they are also often the first components to fail.

 Replacing a hard drive’s failed read/write heads is a difficult and delicate procedure.
 Only professional hard drive data recovery experts should attempt it.
 Our engineers were able to find a compatible donor in our facility’s hard drive donor library.
-Sometimes it can take many sets of donor heads before our engineers find one that matches.
-This is because individual hard drive calibrations are so unique that even donor heads from the same model of hard drive may not perform adequately.
+Sometimes it can take many sets of donor’s heads before our engineers find one that matches.
+This problem arises because individual hard drive calibrations are so unique that even donor heads from the same model of HDD may not perform adequately.
 Fortunately, it took only one set of read/write heads to get this Samsung hard drive into working condition.

 Gillware Data Recovery has a special partnership with Dell for data recovery cases.
 If you are a Dell user and have lost data due to a hard drive failure or logical issue, get in touch with us.
 Whether you’ve encountered the same Dell 2000-0142 error code as this client, or if you have a different issue, we are more than happy to provide you with our financially risk-free Dell data recovery services.